OEUgwi06/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print whether the number stored in the variable n is positive or negative
+print whether the number stored in the variable n is positive or negative